percona/percona-xtradb-cluster/doc/source/howtos/centos_howto.rst

       # Using the MyISAM storage engine is not recommended
       default_storage_engine=InnoDB

-      # This InnoDB autoincrement locking mode is a requirement for Galera
+      # This InnoDB auto_increment locking mode is a requirement for Galera
       innodb_autoinc_lock_mode=2

       # Node 2 address